 - Non-perishable foods

 - Booster cables

-Give yourself time: Ensure that you give yourself enough time to safely reach your destination when it comes to inclement winter weather.
-It’s better to leave early and arrive early to your destination than to rush and potentially put yourself or other road users in a dangerous situation while trying to navigate through inclement weather.
+Ensure that you give yourself enough time to safely reach your destination when it comes to inclement winter weather.
+It’s better to leave early and arrive early at your destination than to rush and potentially put yourself or other road users in a dangerous situation while trying to navigate through inclement weather.

-Eliminate all distractions: While you are driving, regardless of the weather and road conditions, your focus should always be on the road ahead.
-In winter weather conditions, it is imperative that you pay extra close attention to the road as there are many more potential hazards that you may come across.
+While you are driving, regardless of the weather and road conditions, your focus should always be on the road ahead.
+In winter weather conditions, you must pay extra close attention to the road as there are many more potential hazards that you may come across.
 By ensuring your focus stays on driving, you are giving yourself more time to safely react to any hazards and avoid any type of collision.

 At Trubicars, we recognize and encourage our students to remember that driving is a big responsibility, and it is your duty as an operator of a motorized vehicle to ensure that you remain safe and responsible behind the wheel.
 No matter the weather or road conditions, it’s imperative that you stay in control of your vehicle and make sure you are practicing safe and responsible driving skills.
 If you are looking for more information on Tips for Winter Driving, check out the Trubicars website!March Break Driving Tips

 MTO-Approved Driving Schools in London Ontario